AL333Z/fp-lib-design/fp-lib-design.md

 ## Other ecosystems?

 - Not worth it, for very different reasons.
-  - Lightbend stack: not as composable as the FP counterpart, side-effects.
+  - Lightbend stack: not as composable as the FP counterpart, side-effects, missing referential transparent abstractions for effects.
   - ZIO: I just don't like their rhetoric.